Academic vs Community vs Private Practice: What’s Better for Doctors?

 3 | Autonomy

-Another important difference between practices is your independence and autonomy, which are determined by the nature of your work.
+Another essential difference between practices is the level of independence and autonomy, which is determined by the nature of your work.

 If you’re in academic medicine or a community hospital, you’re most likely employed by the hospital.
 When you’re in private practice, you’re the boss.
 Both have their pros and cons.